EMBL-EBI-SUBS/subs/INSTALL.md

 ## USI application properties

 The application is configured using spring bean application properties, all three subs components will attempt to connect to a rabbitmq and mongo instance running on the same host.
-The application can be configured using the following spring properties with the default given :
+The application can be configured using the following spring properties with the defaults given :

 ```
 spring.data.mongodb.port=27017 # Mongo server port.